 Impairment of long-lived assets is one of the key accounting decisions taken by a company.
-This decision has an impact on the company’s profitability, classification of the cash flows, financial ratios, and various trends.
-International Financial Reporting Standards (IFRS) and U.S. Generally Accepted Accounting Principles (GAAP) provide guidance on impairment of assets.
+This decision impacts the company’s profitability, classification of the cash flows, financial ratios, and various trends.
+International Financial Reporting Standards (IFRS) and U.S. Generally Accepted Accounting Principles (GAAP) provide guidance on the impairment of assets.
 It is important to understand when an asset is to be impaired and how to treat the impairment.

 Definition of Impairment

-An asset is impaired when its value in the market is less than its value recorded on the balance sheet of the company.
-Such a difference, if found to exist for sure, is accounted for in the books.
+An asset is impaired when its value in the market is less than its value recorded on the company’s balance sheet.
+If found to exist for sure, such a difference is accounted for in the books.
 The value of the asset is written down to its current market price.
 Long-lived assets are generally categorized into three categories.
-A tangible asset includes property, plant, equipment, etc. An identifiable intangible asset may be a patent, trademark or license.
+A tangible asset includes property, plant, equipment, etc. An identifiable intangible asset may be a patent, trademark, or license.
 A non-identifiable intangible asset is mostly the goodwill of the company.
 All these assets are prone to impairments.

 Indicators of Impairment Test

-The companies need to assess their external environment to figure out whether an asset needs to be impaired.
-There are several indicators that may lead to an impairment of the asset.
-Some of the indicators are:
+Companies need to assess their external environment to determine whether an asset needs to be impaired.
+Several indicators may lead to an impairment of the asset; some of the indicators are:

 - The physical condition of the asset may have changed significantly.